seed-rs/seed/README.md

 ### The theoretical minimum
 To start, clone [This quickstart repo](https://github.com/David-OConnor/seed-quickstart), run `build.sh` or `build.ps1` in a terminal, and open `index.html`.
-Once you change your package name, you'll need to tweak the Html file and build script, as described below.
+(May need to use a local server depending on the browser) Once you change your package name, you'll need to tweak the Html file and build script, as described below.

 ### A little deeper